sundial-protocol/docs/technical-spec/3-consensus-protocol/6-settlement-queue.rst

       settlement node.
 However, the event is *not* in the corresponding deposit or withdrawal tree in the settlement node.

-In this way, while the Midgard protocol prevents deposits from ever being stranded in the first place (as long as fraud proofs are promptly submitted), the refund mechanism ensures that they can still be retrieved if they occur.
+In this way, while the Sundial protocol prevents deposits from ever being stranded in the first place (as long as fraud proofs are promptly submitted), the refund mechanism ensures that they can still be retrieved if they occur.

-.. _h:settlement-queue-minting-policy:

 Minting policy
 --------------